 In this situation, the thing that most closely corresponds to a coherent state is the famous minimum-uncertainty wave packet.
 Alas this state does not retain its shape the way a Glauber state does; it gets skewed (i.e. sheared) in phase space, which we perceive as a spreading in the x direction.
 This stands in contrast to the original harmonic oscillator, where the parabolic potential provides a focusing effect that keesp the wavepacket from spreading.
 This is why they are called “coherent” states – they stick together rather than spreading out.

 Let’s discuss states of definite energy.
 With a little bit of work, we can portray them in phase space.
-In figure 8, the border between black and white shows where the state is.
+In figure 8, the border between one color and the next shows where the state is.
 The border has zero width.
-The black rings are not the states, and the white rings are not the states.
+The colored regions are not the states; they are the regions between states.

 These energy eigenstates are stationary states.
 In some sense they rotate, just as the coherent states rotate around the origin at frequency ω0 ... but since the energy states are circles, the rotation leaves them unchanged.

 The states are equally spaced in energy.
-Each of the black and white rings in the figure has the same area as the others.
+Each of the colored rings in the figure has the same area as the others.
 This stands to reason, since the ring is the area between two energy eigenstates.

 These rings are one way but not the only way to divide phase space into cells of equal area.
 You are allowed but not required to use the photon representation.